softsys4ai/athena/README.md

 ```
     Script: adversarial_transformers/test_ensemble_model_on_all_types_of_AEs.py
     Description:
     This script evaluates the ensemble model, the model composed of all of the models trained with train.py, and saves all of the results to a specified test result folder.
-The results that are saved during the evaluation of the ensemble include:

     Command Line Arguments
     ----------------------